alexlazar123/Project-1-Functional-Web-Calculator/README.md

 # 🧮 calc • Alex Lazar

-**Modern web calculator** built while learning JavaScript.
+**Modern web calculator**.
 It has a sleek dark design, smooth button animations and works really well.

 ---